decred/dcrdocs/docs/faq/errors.md

 # ![](../img/dcr-icons/Question.svg){ .dcr-icon } Common Errors and Solutions

+---

 ## Proof-of-Stake (PoS)

-#### 1. Some of my missed/expired tickets are still locked after more than a day.
+#### 1. Some of my missed/expired tickets are still locked after more than a day

 ##### Decrediton